The Fool to The Chariot: Your Essential Guide to the First 7 Major Arcana

 The Lovers: Learning to Choose Consciously

 This card often appears when we're learning to make choices from the heart rather than from fear or obligation.
-It represents the initiation into conscious relationship—not just with others, but with ourselves and our own deepest values.
+It represents growing into conscious relationship—not just with others, but with ourselves and our deepest values.

 The Chariot from The Light Seers Tarot